yukikongju/LeetCodeTraining/LeetCodePython/README.md

 # LeetCode Solutions in Python

 [Blink 75 by Sean Prashad](https://seanprashad.com/leetcode-patterns/)
 [NeetCode 150](https://neetcode.io/practice)

 ## Tips

+**Questions to answer**

 1. Explain the algorithm, time and space complexity, alternative, ...
 2. Ask yourself follow up questions
 3. Frame the question in a real world context

+**How to effectively study**

+1. Pick a new problem pattern: sliding window, DFS+DP, monotonic stack, ...
+2. Check problem resolution for that type of problem
+3. Solve that problem by looking at the code template once
+4. Solve a bunch of problems following that patterns without looking at answers

 ## Types of Problems